 Chile: Central Bank stays put in March

-At its 30 March monetary policy meeting, the Board of the Central Bank of Chile (BCCh) voted unanimously to leave the key policy rate unchanged at 3.00%, amid weaker-than-expected inflation.
-The decision was in line with analysts’ expectations and came on the heels of a rate hike in the previous meeting in January.
+At its 30 March meeting, the board of the Central Bank of Chile unanimously decided to keep the monetary policy rate unchanged at 0.50%, its lowest point since 2009.
+The decision matched market analysts’ expectations and included the continuation of unconventional liquidity measures to sustain the recovery.